MSR&LHA color logo

 This is a complete mechanical restoration.
 The locomotive was completely disassembled and each component analyzed to determine what needed to be done to restore it to operational condition.
 Some parts just need to be cleaned and painted.
 Others require welding, machining, or other significant repairs.
 Some parts were beyond repair and are being used as patterns to fabricate replacements.
 Many foundry patterns have made to allow accurate reproduction of unusable parts.

 In all cases the goal is to maintain the historical integrity of the locomotive while restoring it to better than new condition so it will give years of reliable service without the need for major non-routine maintenance.
+There is a core group of about a dozen volunteers with experience in machining and mechanical arts working on the project.
+In addition, volunteers of varying skill levels are helping with various aspects of the project.

 Funding and Support

 There are several sources of funding for the Project.
-As of January, 2007, the Association and individual donors have provided over $50,000 in funding to purchase materials, tools, and contracted services.
+As of December, 2012, the Association and individual donors have provided over $196,000 in funding to purchase materials, tools, and contracted services.
 The State of West Virginia obtained a $200,000 Federal grant for the project and that money is being used to purchase several big-ticket items such as axles, new steel tires, gear castings, injectors, and air compressors.
 The Park already has a serviceable replacement boiler on hand that will be used after some repairs and certifications are completed.
 Also, a number of companies have provided services and materials free or at significant discounts, and several have donated large machine tools to help equip the restoration facility.

 Donations are always welcome and will help speed the restoration project.
 All donations are tax deductible can can be sent to Bob Hoke, MSR&LHA Treasurer, 6304 Kaybro St., Laurel MD 20707.